Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     Started boot operation on BOS session templates: cos-2.0.x, uan.
     Waiting up to 900 seconds for sessions to complete.

-    Waiting for BOA k8s job with id boa-a1a697fc-e040-4707-8a44-a6aef9e4d6ea to complete.
-Session template: uan.
-    To monitor the progress of this job, run the following command in a separate window:
-        'kubectl -n services logs -c boa -f --selector job-name=boa-a1a697fc-e040-4707-8a44-a6aef9e4d6ea'

-    Waiting for BOA k8s job with id boa-79584ffe-104c-4766-b584-06c5a3a60996 to complete.
-Session template: cos-2.0.0.
-    To monitor the progress of this job, run the following command in a separate window:
-        'kubectl -n services logs -c boa -f --selector job-name=boa-79584ffe-104c-4766-b584-06c5a3a60996'

     [...]

     All BOS sessions completed.
     ```

-    Note the returned job ID for each session, for example: `"boa-79584ffe-104c-4766-b584-06c5a3a60996"`.

     **Note:** In certain cases, the command may display an error similar to the following: